sissyliberation/nlpclass-fall2013/site/a1prob.md

 **Due: Monday, February 7, 12pm**

-This assignment is based on problems 1-5 of [Jason Eisner](http://www.cs.jhu.edu/~jason/)'s language modeling homework plus a small programming problem (problem 6).
-The first thing to do is to [download the PDF of the homework](https://18d120ec-a-e22e9223-s-sites.googlegroups.com/a/utcompling.com/nlp-s11/assignments/homework-1/eisner_lm_homework.pdf?attachauth=ANoY7crnvOj8DTMuEPniMbpaM6TsNW7G1t807GXUnn8-rZO14f7G_L8KTzU4c0c5E5rhcL0WVmS_yyfTN5B045b9SyrXABL8vTbH9ydSWRFcO8PbwlgbDqSbmYKa6VQk4evqMOfM12ArQ9VzhWd-SeHA6xkhiMFxULD7bAUkY5_bb3yIMj10NSm5lnUo_xIpoJy9kv8v6C2lh3sztweVkqhRJy0XfT0rCNbU8lJfp5RayzYAx0yLMDKeLfTrVQBYRoEnBaFwzr_P&attredirects=0).
-Many thanks to Jason E for making this and other materials for teaching NLP available!
+This assignment is based on problems 1-5 of [Jason Eisner](http://www.cs.jhu.edu/~jason/)'s [language modeling homework](https://18d120ec-a-e22e9223-s-sites.googlegroups.com/a/utcompling.com/nlp-s11/assignments/homework-1/eisner_lm_homework.pdf?attachauth=ANoY7crnvOj8DTMuEPniMbpaM6TsNW7G1t807GXUnn8-rZO14f7G_L8KTzU4c0c5E5rhcL0WVmS_yyfTN5B045b9SyrXABL8vTbH9ydSWRFcO8PbwlgbDqSbmYKa6VQk4evqMOfM12ArQ9VzhWd-SeHA6xkhiMFxULD7bAUkY5_bb3yIMj10NSm5lnUo_xIpoJy9kv8v6C2lh3sztweVkqhRJy0XfT0rCNbU8lJfp5RayzYAx0yLMDKeLfTrVQBYRoEnBaFwzr_P&attredirects=0) plus a small programming problem (problem 6).
+Many thanks to Jason E. for making this and other materials for teaching NLP available!

-Work through problems 1-5 and hand in your written solutions for this homework in class.
-Problem 6 asks you to write a small program, which you will submit on Blackboard.
+* Answers to problems 1-5 should be hand-written or printed and handed in before class.
+* Problem 6 asks you to write a small program in Scala, which you will submit through GitHub.

-A few notes:

-* You will not do the entire homework -- only problems 1-5 on pages 1-8.
-(You'll be seeing some of the other problems later.)
-* The Eisner homework states you may use any programming language.
-For this class, you must use Scala.
-* The Eisner homework states you should put your answers in a README file.
-You should not do this -- you should write down or print out your answers to 1-5 and hand in a physical copy on the due date.
-IMPORTANT: Be sure to write legibly so that we can read it!
-* If you have any questions about any of this, don't hesitate to ask.

 You are welcome to consult books that cover probability theory, such as DeGroot and Schervish or the appendices of [Cormen et al](http://www.amazon.com/Introduction-Algorithms-Thomas-H-Cormen/dp/0262032937), as well as the slides on probability from Dickinson, Eisner and Martin.
 Also, usage of Wikipedia in conjunction with the course readings, notes and assignments is acceptable (especially if you learn something from it).
 For this assignment, it may be helpful to consult the following: [Algebra of sets](http://en.wikipedia.org/wiki/Algebra_of_sets) (especially if you're rusty on set theory) and [Bayes' theorem](http://en.wikipedia.org/wiki/Bayes%27_theorem) which is not extensively discussed in Jurafsy & Martin.

 There are 100 points total in this assignment.
 Point values for each problem/sub-problem are given below.

-**Problem 1**: 33 points total (3 points per subproblem)
+## Problem 1: 33 points total (3 points per subproblem)

 These short problems will help you get the hang of manipulating probabilities.
 Let `\( \mathcal{E} \neq \emptyset \)` denote the event space (it's just a set, also known as the sample space), and `\( p \)` be a function that assigns a real number in `\( [0,1] \)` to any subset of `\( \mathcal{E} \)`.
 This number is called the probability of the subset.